 18. Under the timeline agreed with Audit NZ for the extended statutory reporting timeframe (see paragraph 6 above), Council would have adopted Greater Wellington's 2020/21 Annual Report at Council's 9 December 2021 meeting.
-However, Audit NZ, citing significant resource constraints, delayed its audit opinion to 16 December 2021.
-This was further delayed, at Audit NZ's request, to 21 December 2021.
-In the intervening period new information has come to light which has led Audit NZ to delay the adoption to 23 December 2021.
+However, Audit NZ, citing significant resource constraints, has delayed its audit opinion to 16 December 2021.

-19. At the time of writing this report Audit NZ has now completed its audit, and they have indicated that they will issue a qualified audit opinion with one emphasis of matter paragraph regarding the Three Waters Reform (a standard paragraph that will appear in Audit NZ opinions for all councils that will transfer functions and assets to a new water services entity as part of the Three Waters Reform).
-The qualification relates to CentrePort Limited's tax expenses, which is the reason for the latest delay in adopting the Annual Report.
-Audit NZ have advised that we will receive the Audit Opinion in time to table it at the Council Meeting on 23 December 2021.
+19. At the time of writing this report Audit NZ has not completed its audit, however they have indicated that they will issue an unqualified audit opinion with one emphasis of matter paragraph regarding the Three Waters Reform (a standard paragraph that will appear in Audit NZ opinions for all councils that will transfer functions and assets to a new water services entity as part of the Three Waters Reform).
+Audit NZ have advised that we will receive the Audit Opinion in time to table it at the Council Meeting on 16 December 2021.